CarbonPackages/Carbon.Rollup/README.md

 }
 ```

-If you don't use Javascript at all, you can remove `@rollup/plugin-babel` with following command:
+If you don't use Javascript at all, you can remove `@rollup/plugin-babel` with the following command:

 ```bash
 yarn remove @rollup/plugin-babel